rabbitmq/rabbitmq-server/deps/rabbitmq_amqp1_0/README.md

 # AMQP 1.0 support for RabbitMQ

 This plugin adds AMQP 1.0 support to RabbitMQ.
-It can be swapped in for RabbitMQ's standard TCP socket server; in other words, you can configure it to listen on port 5672 and continue to use 0-8 or 0-9-1 clients as before, as well as 1.0 clients.

 # Status

 This is a prototype.
-You can send and receive messages between 0-9-1 or 0-8 clients and 1.0 clients (all those 1.0 clients that there are), with broadly the same semantics as you would get with 0-9-1.
+You can send and receive messages between 0-9-1 or 0-8 clients and 1.0 clients with broadly the same semantics as you would get with 0-9-1.

 # Building and configuring